Sleep Apnea Research

 If you are interested in learning more about clinical trials, ask your doctor if one might be right for you.
 You can also learn more about sleep apnea research through several websites, including:

-Talk to your doctor about what find online since sometimes it is not always easy to understand all the medical jargon.
+Talk to your doctor about what you find online, since sometimes it is not always easy to understand all the medical jargon.
 Your doctor may also be able to explain why you may or may not be a good fit for a study and whether there is other research that applies to you better.